-Procedure / Initiative Accountability to Annual organisational business plan will be prepared by the management team and approved annually by the Authority.
-Authority An annual budget will be prepared for approval by the Authority with support from the SMT.
-Authority Performance Management and Development System for staff members will be linked directly to the annual organisational business plan.
-Authority and Chief Executive An effective Risk Management System will be implemented with risk management being a standing agenda item at Authority meetings and SMT meetings.
-Authority and Chief Executive On a monthly basis the Chief Executive will present a written operational report to the Authority, including a financial report for the year to date and will respond to Members' questions.
-Authority The Chief Executive will attend Authority meetings on a monthly basis and is available to respond to Members' questions on any aspect of the Authority's statutory responsibilities, Strategy Statement and Annual Business Plans.
-Authority Members of the Executive will attend Committee meetings and support the relevant Committee by preparing information, reports and updates and performing work of the Committee as directed.
-Authority The SMT will meet twice per month or as often as required.
+Procedure / Initiative Accountability to An annual organisational business plan are prepared by the management team and approved annually by the Authority.
+Authority An annual budget is prepared for approval by the Authority with support from the SMT.
+Authority Performance Management and Development System for staff members is linked directly to the annual organisational business plan.
+Authority and Chief Executive An effective Risk Management System is implemented with risk management being a standing agenda item at Authority meetings and SMT meetings.
+Authority and Chief Executive On a monthly basis the Chief Executive presents a written operational report to the Authority, including a financial report for the year to date and responds to Members' questions.
+Authority The Chief Executive attends Authority meetings on a monthly basis and is available to respond to Members' questions on any aspect of the Authority's statutory responsibilities, Strategy Statement and Annual Business Plans.
+Authority Members of the Executive attend Committee meetings and support the relevant Committee by preparing information, reports and updates and performing work of the Committee as directed.
+Authority The SMT meet twice per month or as often as required.
+Actions arising from these meetings are documented and followed up at the subsequent meeting.
+Chief Executive All staff meet on a monthly basis with their direct supervisor to discuss ongoing work and agree on priorities for the following month.
 Actions arising from these meetings will be documented and followed up at the subsequent meeting.
-Chief Executive All staff will meet on a monthly basis with their direct supervisor to discuss ongoing work and agree on priorities for the following month.
-Actions arising from these meetings will be documented and followed up at the subsequent meeting.
+Chief Executive A rolling log of actions agreed at Authority meetings and Committee meetings is maintained by the Authority and Committee secretaries and the status of this is reviewed at each SMT meeting.
 Chief Executive

-Procedure / Initiative Accountability to A rolling log of actions agreed at Authority meetings and Committee meetings will be maintained by the Head of Legal and Governance and the status of this will be reviewed at each SMT meeting.
-Chief Executive A listing of relevant Statutory Requirements or Established Compliance Obligations is set out in Appendix 2 and on a quarterly basis this will be reviewed by the Head of Legal and Governance and a report on progress of implementation of the requirements will be presented to the SMT meeting.
-A compliance framework will be developed by the Executive to support each of these obligations.
+Procedure / Initiative Accountability to A listing of relevant Statutory Requirements or Established Compliance Obligations is set out in Appendix 2 and on bi-annual quarterly basis this is reviewed by the SMT A compliance framework will be developed by the Executive to support each of these obligations.
 Chief Executive